LEAP Sports Scotland Sport Ambassadors

-Martin run with the torch relay in both the 2012 Olympic Games and the 2014 Commonwealth Games, at which he also competed as part of Team Scotland.
+Martin ran with the torch relay in both the 2012 Olympic Games and the 2014 Commonwealth Games, at which he competed as part of Team Scotland.
+Martin now serves full time as a Police Constable in the Metropolitan Police Service, having initially joined the police force as a special constable for Forth Valley division in March 2013.

 In an interview with Kaleidoscot in 2014, Martin said “I really wanted to talk out to end any perception that as a gay person you can’t participate in sport…It’s a very supportive, inclusive community, and for me being gay and a swimmer has never been an issue.”
 On being a role model, Martin says “I just hope someone might feel easier about taking part in sport after seeing that I’ve had a really good experience – that would be great”.